 Special Education Chairperson

-I encourage communication between school and home.
+As always, I encourage communication between school and home.
 Please feel free to contact teachers and myself via phone, written notes or e-mail throughout the school year.
 Most e-mail addresses are the teacher’s first initial followed by their last name @ hartfordcsd.org (email@example.com).
 I feel confident that together we can make 2014-15 a very successful year.
 It is our goal to provide all students with a quality education, rich in experiences.
 Your support and time at home are greatly appreciated and a wonderful gift you can give your child/children.
-If you have any questions as the year progresses, please do not hesitate to contact me.
-Enjoy the remainder of the summer vacation and I look forward to seeing students return on Wednesday, September 3rd!
+As Henry Ford once said, “Coming together is a beginning; keeping together is progress; working together is success.”

 Bethellen C. Mannix